smarter-sh/community/committee-steering/governance/wg-governance.md

 - Changing the status of existing Working Groups/SIGs/Sub-projects

 ## Working Group Relationship To SIGs
-Assets owned by the Kubernetes project (e.g. code, docs, blogs, processes, etc) are owned and managed by [SIGs](sig-governance.md).
+Assets owned by the Smarter project (e.g. code, docs, blogs, processes, etc) are owned and managed by [SIGs](sig-governance.md).
 The exception to this is specific assets that may be owned by Working Groups, as outlined below.